pysat/pysatSeasons/docs/examples.rst

    cosmic.custom_attach(add_magnetic_coordinates)

-call runs a routine that adds the needed information using the community package ``Apexpy``.
+call runs a routine that adds the needed information using the community package ``apexpy``.
 Similarly, using custom functions, locations away from the magnetic equator are filtered out and a couple new quantities are added.

 There is a strong correspondence between the distribution of downward drifts